lklok66/ice/cs/demo/Ice/sl/bidir/README.txt

 If you do not want to deploy a policy server, you can use a web server instead.

-1) Copy PolicyResponse.xml to your web server document root directory and name it clientaccesspolicy.xml.
+1) Copy clientaccesspolicy.xml to your web server document root directory.

    > cd <Ice installation directory>\cs
-   > copy config\PolicyResponse.xml C:\inetpub\wwwroot\clientaccesspolicy.xml
+   > copy config\clientaccesspolicy.xml C:\inetpub\wwwroot\

 2) In MainPage.xaml.cs, uncomment the line that sets the policy
    protocol: